jawg/hackathon-transilien/README.md

 <script src="http://cdnjs.cloudflare.com/ajax/libs/leaflet/0.7.3/leaflet.js"></script>
 ```

-You can access the Leaflet map related to Jawgmaps Widgets, using the Jawgmaps object :
+You can access the Leaflet map related to Jawg Widgets, using the Jawg object :
 ```
-Jawgmaps.map
+Jawg.map
 ```